This is despite pressure from fellow Republicans and talk of who might replace him on the November 6 ballot.

 Obama, who supports abortion rights, also strongly denounced Akin's remarks, saying "rape is rape".

 Ryan, who has co-sponsored anti-abortion legislation with Akin, called the Missouri candidate and suggested he think about leaving the Senate contest.
+"He thought I maybe should give some thought to stepping down, but he didn't tell me what to do.
+And that's because he's a very respectful and a very decent guy," Akin said on the Sean Hannity radio programme.

 Coming to Akin's defence